 How does a Health Spending Account work for small business in Canada?

-Health Spending Accounts are a unique and affordable way for Canadian small business owners to minimize their medical expense costs.
-Despite the plan's renowned benefits, it could easily be one of Canada's best kept tax secrets.
+Health Spending Accounts are a unique and affordable way for small business owners to reduce the cost of their medical expenses.
+Despite the plan's proven effectiveness, it could easily be one of Canada's best kept tax secrets.

 What is a Health Spending Account (HSA)?

-A Health Spending Account (HSA) is often referred to as a Health Care Spending Account (HCSA) or Private Health Services Plan (PHSP).
-These names are used interchangeably.
-For ease of reading, I will refer to these plans as a Health Spending Account (or HSA) for the rest of the article.
+A Health Spending Account (HSA) is also known as a Health Care Spending Account (HCSA) or Private Health Services Plan (PHSP).
+Accountants may often use any of these terms.
+To make things easier, I will refer to these plans as a Health Spending Account for the rest of the article.

 A Health Spending Account is a cost-effective alternative to traditional health insurance.
-In simple terms, health and dental benefits offered through this plan are 100% tax deductible to the employer and received 100% tax free by the employee.
+Health and dental benefits offered through this plan are 100% tax deductible to the employer and received 100% tax free by the employee.
 There are no premiums, hidden fees, deductibles, copay, or complex policies.

 How does a Health Spending Account work?